 Why was Eleanor picking up rice at the church (was she a cleaner or a gawper)?
 What does it mean to keep your face in a jar by the door?
+(Nivea cold cream, Paul acknowledged later in his lyrics book).
 What does it mean to be buried along with your name (and nothing else?)

 Did she really die in the church or is that a metaphor?
 Who are the lonely people, and of course, where do they all come from (and belong?).

 As you can tell, there are many more questions than answers, but we can obviously tell it's about despair, dashed hopes and dreams, and above all else loneliness.

 "It’s a little strange to be picking up rice after a wedding," Paul notes.
 "I wanted to make it more poignant than her just cleaning up afterward, so it became more about someone who was lonely.
 Someone not likely to have her own wedding, but only the dream of one."

 Maybe the key line is no one was saved.
 A more subtle but arguably more explicit attack on religion than all that "bigger than Jesus" blather that would later cause The Beatles so much bother.

 How did 'Eleanor Rigby' do in the charts?

 Beatlemania was just as massive in the US as the UK, but there were key differences in how the music of the Fab Four was presented to each audience, and also how they responded.

 US fans got totally different versions of Beatles albums until Sgt Pepper, though 'Eleanor Rigby' was included on both the UK and US Revolver when it was released in August 1966.